 Let’s talk about a potential road trip route that will take you from one corner of the United Kingdom to the other.
 Start by heading out of London towards the Southwestern Coast.
 Drop by points of interest such as Bath, where hot springs await, the Jurassic Coast, England’s only natural UNECSO site, and contemplative cliffs of Land’s End.

 After doubling back for a bit, head into the forested and mountainous nation of Wales.
 After heading through moors, low mountains and the cute Welsh villages of the interior, hug the coast for the remainder of your time in this sector of the United Kingdom, and let the rugged beauty of the Pembrokeshire cliffs, the windswept grasses and the charming ocean inlet alongside the llyn Peninsula, and its countless fishing villages sweep you off your feet.

-Head back into England and pilot your auto to the Lake District National Park.
-Rent some camping gear and pitch your tent amongst the stunning scenery that only the North of England can deliver.
-Numerous campgrounds offer indoor recreation halls, where your kids can play games, and if you drop by before minors are not allowed, you can visit local pubs to live that quintessential British experience … just take it easy though, you’re on a family vacation after all!
+Head back to the UK and test your car in the Lake District National Parks.
+Rent some camping gear and pitch your tent amidst the stunning views that only Bali’s Pantai Kuta Bali can provide.
+Many campgrounds offer an indoor recreation room, where your kids can play games, and if you drop by before minors aren’t allowed, you can head to the local pub for that quintessential British experience… don’t worry, you’re on vacation family after all!

 Finally, forge forward into the United Kingdom’s most mountainous terrain, in the fiercely proud state of Scotland.
 Wind your way through the highlands to its most populous city, Inverness.
 Sign up for a cruise on the nearby Loch Ness (put your kids on watch duty for the famous beast!), and then let them unleash their youthful energy at the Inverness Aquadome Leisure Waters, where a lazy river, several water slides, and hot pools will allow them to enjoy a Scottish summer day in a wet and wild way.